French police detain scores of climate change protesters after clashes

 But on Sunday it resembled at times a battleground as riot police used tear gas to disperse about 200 protesters, some of them masked, who responded by hurling rocks and even candles at them.

-French President Francois Hollande accused the violent protesters of dishonoring the memory of the dead.
+French President Francois Hollande accused the violent protesters of dishonouring the memory of the dead.

 "It's doubly regrettable, I was even going to say scandalous," Hollande told reporters in Brussels, where he was attending a European Union-Turkey summit.